Keswick Adventures Blog

 Sailing

 Gliding across the water using only the natural elements: it sounds like bliss to us!
 Cut the engines and feel the power of nature when you go sailing.
-You can find lessons and boat hire at most of the bigger lakes, including Coniston, Windermere, Derwentwater and Ullswater.
+Boat hire is only available to experienced sailors, but you can also find lessons at most of the bigger lakes, including Coniston, Windermere, Derwentwater and Ullswater.

 Raft Building